“Stop thinking you are special,” G told me once while I whined about what I believed to be a uniquely dark, lonesome moment in my life.

 - How to Talk to Anyone

 - To Sell Is Human

 - Little Bets

-In January, four friends and I picked a habit each and committed to dedicating 20 minutes a day to it.
+In January, four friends and I picked a habit each and committed to dedicating 20 minutes daily.
 For every day one failed to practice their routine of choice, they paid €5.
 At the end of the month, the people who didn’t miss any day got to divide the bounty.

-The habits were: read non-work-related books, do yoga, meditate, study AI-generated art, and for me, write.
+The habits were: reading non-work-related books, doing yoga, meditating, studying AI-generated art, and for me, writing.

 A few of us liked the January challenge so much that we decided to keep going with two new people for February and March (and two new habits: ice baths and drawing.)
 Also, to make the challenge more interesting, we set the bounty to €5 per person, so failing a day now costs €25.

 This challenge helped me publish Favorite Things 2021 and update the above post, both somewhat evolved tasks in what tend to be busy months.
 Plus, I sent two letters with today’s marking day 65 of writing in a row without fail.
 I wholeheartedly recommend doing a challenge like this of your own.

 🔖 Related reading: Begin Again